sgaliamov/il-lighten-comparer/readme.md

 * To help generate more effective code use `sealed` classes and small types (`sbyte`, `byte`, `char`, `short`, `ushort`) when possible.
 * For safety reasons cycle detection is enabled by default.
 But when you are sure that it is not possible you can disable it and get significant performance boost.
 * *protected* and *private* members are ignored during comparison.
+* [Multidimensional arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays) are not supported now, but [Jagged arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/jagged-arrays) are.
+* If a type implements `IComparable<T>` interface this implementations will be used.

 ## What next